top of page

 Briesha Bell

-In a rather confusing turn of events, beloved Montessori play equipment business Lily & River has officially announced that they are not closing shop after all.
+In a rather confusing turn of events, beloved Montessori climbing toy business, Lily & River announced they were reopening only to close shop again, just two months later.

 A blog post graphic titled “The Revival of Lily & River: From Abrupt Closure to an Unexpected Relaunch!” is overlaid on a collage of indoor climbing toys, including a Pikler triangle, balance ramp, and climbing dome.
 These popular wooden play structures are part of the Lily & River product line.
 The image also includes the website URL “www.makemindfulmemories.com” at the bottom.